 Airline choices can be a personal decision, and it is generally cheaper to book directly with the airline.
 With rewards programs such a flyer miles, and ones offered by insurance companies, you may want to make use of these rewards and discounts which can only happen if booked by you.
 We are happy to help book and organize your flights at an additional surcharge.

 We offer many different trip options that are already compiled and worked out perfectly, giving you a diversity of trip types and lengths.
 Firstly you need to choose the star class you would like to travel in.
 We offer 2-5 star trips, from there it is up to you to browse and see which trip suits you the best.
 After choosing your trip you can then choose one of the hotels offered on each island, which are available to browse on the trip page where you can also read about the trip and the itinerary.
 If you’re happy with the trip you can send us an enquiry via filling out the enquiry form.
 Once that is received, we will check the availability of your selections and send you an invoice for your trip which will be valid for 24 hours.
-Once you’ve secured the booking by paying in full, you will receive a digital booklet with all your booking numbers and travel arrangements.
-This booklet can take up to seven working days to create.
+Once you’ve secured the booking by paying via deposit or in full, we will secure your trip and send you the booking confirmation and flight tickets.
+You will receive a digital travel booklet with all other booking vouchers and a lot of information specific to your trip 30 days before departure.

 Thailand is hot all year round, but the three official seasons – hot, dry, and wet – means there are large fluctuations in rainfall, cloud cover, and wind throughout the year.
 The wettest months on the Andaman Sea (Phuket, Phi Phi, Koh Lipe) are between June and October, whilst the Gulf of Thailand (Koh Samui, Koh Phangan, Koh Tao) experience their highest rainfall from September to December.
 The rest of the year is dry and filled with sunshine.
 April is historically the hottest, month of the year, while January to April will have the least amount of rain and wind.